FAQ - How do you enhance audio and video files?

 We compensate for poor lighting across the entire video, or within a particular segment, to maximize the identifying characteristics of the people of interest.
 Likewise, we can obscure, block or darken sensitive items (special agents, license plates, bystanders, etc...).
 Just make that request on your Order Form.

-For audio, we use the industry's most advanced tools (many of our own innovation) to suppress unwanted voices and sounds, and do it so surgically, that the desired speech is significantly clearer.
+For audio, we use the industry's most advanced tools (many of our own innovation) to suppress unwanted voices and sounds so that the desired speech is significantly clearer.
 Our voice recognition filters can raise the quietest whisper and suppress the interfering noise.
 We can also balance speech volume levels and slow everything down for easier transcription.
 The enhanced dialog can then be transcribed and captioned onto your video.

 We have processed evidence in thousands of cases and served as industry educators.
 Our services are relied upon by law enforcement, prosecutors, defense attorneys, innocence project, and our results frequently make national/international news and popular TV/radio shows.
 We can enhance any video or audio file, even improving upon the other company’s best efforts.
 Confidence reflected by the fact that we provide free evaluations, so you can make an informed purchase decision.